common name: citrus whitefly

 Whiteflies become a problem when they continually sap the plant of energy needed for growth.
 This occurs when there is constant flushing and availability of new growth, such as after severe hedging and topping.

 Biological control.
 Several parasites and predators attack the citrus whitefly.
-An introduced wasp parasite (Encarsia lahorensis Howard) is established in Florida's citrus regions and is reducing citrus whitefly populations.
+An introduced parasitoid wasp (Encarsia lahorensis Howard) is established in Florida's citrus regions and is reducing citrus whitefly populations.
 Delphastus pusillus (Lec.), a small dark brown ladybird beetle, feeds on the eggs but is never abundant.
 Delphastus catalinae (Horn), a California species, was introduced into Florida by University of Florida entomologists, and it also feeds on whitefly eggs.
 Cryptognatha flavescens Motsch., a coccinellid about 1/10 inch long and reddish brown, and another ladybird beetle, Verania cardoni Weise, were found by Woglum to feed on the citrus whitefly in India.
 Morrill and Back (1911) recorded two other ladybird beetles, Cycloneda sanguinea L. and Scymnus punctatus Melsh., that feed on the citrus whitefly in Florida, as well as a mirid bug, lacewings, mites, ants, and a species of thrips, Aleurodothrips fasciapennis Franklin.

 Figure 5.
 Citrus whitefly parasite, Encarsia lahorensis Howard, ovipositing in an immature citrus whitefly.
 Photograph by University of Florida.